Improving the Convergence of Private Shuffled Gradient Methods with Public Data: Generalized Shuffled Gradient Framework

 \section{Generalized Shuffled Gradient Framework}

 In this section, we introduce the generalized shuffled gradient framework (Algorithm~\ref{alg:generalized_shuffled_gradient_fm}), which incorporates surrogate objectives, and noise injection for privacy preservation.
-This framework unifies private shuffled gradient methods ($\DPSG$) and their non-private variants as special cases.
-Specifically, $\DPSG$ corresponds to using only the true private dataset across all epochs ($n_d^{(s)}=n$ and $\gP^{(s)} = \emptyset$, $\forall s\in [K]$), while in the non-private version, no noise is added to the gradients ($\sigma^{(s)} = 0$).
-We provide the convergence analysis of the general framework here, with the convergence of $\DPSG$ as a corollary and its empirical excess risk derived in \Cref{sec:private_shuffled_g}.

-We first introduce the assumptions and notation in \Cref{subsec:ass}.
-To analyze the impact of surrogate objectives on convergence, we introduce a novel dissimilarity measure in \Cref{subsec:dissim_measure} to measure the difference between the target objective, i.e., $G(\rvx;\gD)$, and surrogate objectives, i.e., $G(\rvx; \gD^{(s)} \cup \gP^{(s)})$.
-Using this measure, we present the convergence results in \Cref{subsec:convergence}.
+This framework unifies the shuffled gradient methods ($\SG$) and their private variant $\DPSG$.
+Specifically, $\DPSG$ corresponds to using only the true private dataset across all epochs ($n_d^{(k)}=n$ and $\gP^{(k)} = \emptyset$, $\forall k\in [K]$), while in the non-private version, no noise is added to the gradients ($\sigma^{(k)} = 0$).
+We provide the convergence analysis of the general framework here, with the convergence of $\DPSG$ as a corollary and its empirical excess risk derived in Section~\ref{sec:private_shuffled_g}.
+We first introduce the assumptions and notation in Section~\ref{subsec:ass}.
+To analyze the impact of surrogate objectives on convergence, we introduce a novel dissimilarity measure in Section~\ref{subsec:dissim_measure} to measure the difference between the target objective, i.e., $G(\rvx;\gD)$, and surrogate objectives, i.e., $G(\rvx; \gD^{(k)} \cup \gP^{(k)})$.
+Using this measure, we present the convergence result in Section~\ref{subsec:convergence}.